 Tips to get the most out of your visit to Mumbai

 To make out the best of this Mumbai Itinerary, I’d recommend these tips for a memorable trip.

 Mumbai is known for its bad roads and terrible traffic.
 Don’t drive/cab unless you’re going absolutely near.
 Autos are great for moving around in South Mumbai.
 Or best you can try riding Mumbai Local for adventure if you can get the hang of it.
 I didn’t because crowds scare the crap out of me.

 Don’t be scared to experiment with cuisine

 Mumbai has a wide variety of restaurants, you can find cheap as well as luxurious restaurants with international cuisines.
 Bear in mind, any good restaurant in Mumbai has huge waiting hours starting from 1+ hours to 2 hours or more.
-Try Vada Pao, street food, pao bhaji, fried rice from Juhu Chowpatty for a taste of Mumbai.
+Try Vada Pao, street food, pao bhaji, and fried rice from Juhu Chowpatty for a taste of Mumbai.

 HAVE YOU TRAVELED TO MUMBAI?
-HOW MANY DAYS DID YOU SPEND AND WHAT ALL PLACES YOU VISITED?
+HOW MANY DAYS DID YOU SPEND AND WHAT PLACES YOU VISITED?
 DID YOU LIKE THIS MUMBAI ITINERARY?
 TELL ME IN THE COMMENTS BELOW!